Does Homeowners Insurance Cover Sewer Line Replacement?

 Homeowners Insurance Sewer Line: Where to Buy

-Top insurers like State Farm, Progressive, GEICO and Farmers offer homeowners insurance policies that may include or allow add-ons for sewer line protection.
+Top insurers like State Farm, Progressive, GEICO and Farmers offer homeowners insurance policies that include or allow add-ons for sewer line protection.
 Smaller companies like Lemonade and Hippo also provide flexible coverage options worth exploring.

 To find the best rate and coverage, compare quotes from multiple insurers.
-The average cost of homeowners insurance in the U.S. is around $175 per month, but your premium may be higher if you insure a high-value home or add endorsements for sewer or service line coverage.
-Use MoneyGeek’s personal property calculator to estimate how much coverage you may need.
+The average cost of homeowners insurance in the U.S. is around $175 per month, but your premium will be higher if you insure a high-value home or add endorsements for sewer or service line coverage.
+Use MoneyGeek’s personal property calculator to estimate how much coverage you need.

 Personal Property Coverage Calculator